sevengivings/subtitle-extractor/README.en.md

 A Python program to automate the video AI speech recognition and translation process.

 (Caution!)
-Comments and messages are in Korean.
+Default messages are in Korean.
+If you want to change to English, find languages=['ko'] and replace it with language=['en'].

 [Overview]